deytalytics/dataproductpoc-docs/dp-authentication.md

 Access to data products should be provided via a gateway where requests can be authenticated using an organisations's preferred authentication method and permissions to access the endpoint

 By using a gateway, it provides a central point by which authentication and authorisation can occur.
 This makes it much easier to audit and removes the reliance on data product development teams implementing enterprise security correctly.

+Where fine grained data authorisation is required e.g. to omit sensitive field data, the easiest method would be to create 2 versions of a dataset e.g.
+* customers/0.1
+* secure-customers/0.1

+Then most users would just be authorised to retrieve the customers dataset whereas power users would be authorised to access the secure-customers dataset